|

 Oenanthe javanica 'Flamingo' (Variegated Water Celery) - This is a creeping deciduous perennial to 6 inches tall with finely-divided tricolored leaves of pink, cream, and green.
 It bears small flat-topped umbels of white flowers in summer.
 Plant full sun or shade in a well-watered or wet location.
 Leaf color is most vibrant when the plant is grown in full sun.
 It works well as a groundcover with horizontal stems rooting at the nodes; a plant can spread 2 feet from its center in a season.
 It is also very useful as a shallow water plant in ponds where it is a very attractive food for koi.
 It is hardy to at least USDA Zone 7 (down to 5 degrees F) but does not appreciate hot climates.
 Although it has close relatives that go by common names such as Horsebane, Dead Tongue, and Drop Wort that are very poisonous, Oenanthe javanica is a culinary herb used in Japanese, Korean, and Southeast Asian cuisines.
 The tops are eaten raw in salads or as a garnish similar to parsley.
 The young stems and leaves are also steamed with rice, or boiled and chopped as greens.
 There are many oriental recipes that include this vegetable.In addition, it is touted as being useful for inexpensive removal of wastewater nutrients.

-The information about Oenanthe javanica 'Flamingo' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Oenanthe javanica 'Flamingo' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |